 The Steve Fund, the nation’s leading organization dedicated to promoting the mental health of young people of color, formed a multi-sector task force of thought leaders to develop recommendations for mitigating the mental health risks caused by the COVID-19 pandemic.
 The Steve Fund Crisis Response Task Force has outlined ways that higher education, along with a range of stake-holders including nonprofit organizations, mental health experts, students, philanthropy, the private sector and policymakers can and should step up to help students of color.
-Download the executive summary and/or the full report.

 President & Task Force Chair, Board of Directors, The Steve Fund